The Best Movies and TV Shows to Stream This Week

 Original Matrix stars Keanu Reeves and Carrie-Anne Moss are back in the upcoming Matrix film, The Matrix Resurrections.
 Nearly 20 years after Neo first chose the red pill, the newest chapter in his journey begins.
 The film picks back up inside the blue-pilled version of the Matrix, with Neo re-introduced as Thomas A. Anderson.
 Thomas has been having dreams "that weren't just dreams" and soon enough, he's crossing paths with Trinity.
 The pair are then swiftly thrust back into the slo-mo, sci-fi, bullet-stopping action that always seems to find them.
 Alongside the film's original stars, Neil Patrick Harris, Priyanka Chopra, Jessica Henwick, Yahya Abdul-Mateen II and Jonathan Groff will be joining the Matrix universe in The Matrix Resurrections.

-The Matrix 4 is out in theaters now, and available to stream for a 30-day period following its Dec.
-22 premiere on HBO Max.
+The Matrix 4 is available to stream on HBO Max until Jan.
+22.

 Emily in Paris